macCesar/ti.youtube/README.md

 ### Live Streaming Media
 When available, ti.youtube will use HLS manifest file to play adaptive media from live streaming.

+## Warning and Restrictions
+### Legal notice
+`ti.youtube` may brake YouTube [Terms of Service](https://www.youtube.com/t/terms).
+The only *official* way of playing a YouTube video inside an app is with a `WebView` and the [iframe player API](https://developers.google.com/youtube/iframe_api_reference).

+It is up to you to give proper credit to YouTube, their services, and to the owner's video sources.

+### Restricted playback
+Some YouTube videos are restricted by their owners to play only on YouTube or embedded on websites.

+The library will show an alert that the given video cannot be played natively.

 ## Two ways to install the library
 ### Install from NPM
 Run the following command in your `lib` directory in Alloy, Resources directory for classic or the project root for Titanium Webpack projects.